 Florida is a popular place to ride a motorcycle.
 You can “ride free” – meaning you do not have to wear a helmet if you are over 21.
 You can also ride year round, often cruising in the sunshine.
 Daytona, specifically, is world renowned for their "Biketoberfest" and "Bike Week", where thousands of motorcycle enthusiasts bring their bikes to Daytona every year.
 However, the same rules that apply to other motor vehicles do not apply to motorcycles.
 Recovering damages from a motorcycle accident may require more work than with a car.

 For example, the state required personal injury protection (PIP) for car owners does not cover motorcycle accidents.
 Florida Highway Safety and Motor Vehicles has published a helpful handbook relating licensing, registration, and safety information you should know.
-For information on how to handle the consequences of an accident, like recovering fully from insurance or making a successful claim against an at-fault driver, an experienced motorcycle accident lawyer can also be quite helpful.
+For information on how to handle the consequences of an accident, like recovering fully from insurance or making a successful claim against an at-fault driver, an experienced Florida Accident Attorney can also be quite helpful.

 While the PIP insurance that you purchased for your car may cover you as a passenger in another car or even as a pedestrian, it does not cover you in a motorcycle accident.
 If you do not have a PIP policy specifically for your motorcycle, and you do not have uninsured motorist coverage, then you may have to rely on your health insurance plan for covering your injuries.
 You may need a specific property damage liability policy or collision policy to protect your bike as well.